immortal-forest/immortal-forest/README.md

 ### Hi there 👋

 <p>
-I'm a Python developer passionate about AI and ML, with experience in Android development.
+I'm a Python developer passionate about AI, with experience in Android development.
 </p>